Date: 28 February 2014. Food in Foil.

 my grand-puppies) I do a year's worth of canning on her stove.

 It keeps me from killing myself.
 Have you seen television?
-It's
+It is

-awful stuff.
-And I really don't care who is the biggest hoarder,
+truly awful.
+And I really do not care who is the biggest hoarder,

 loses the most weight, and if a shark eats the camera, GOOD!